DEFRA/waste-tracking-service/docs/production-approval-tests.md

     Email the corresponding Waste Tracking IDs used for each of these scenarios to: WasteTracking_Developers@defra.gov.uk.
 You can use the same Waste Tracking ID for multiple scenarios.
 You won't have a Waste Tracking ID for the error scenarios, so in this case, just advise the time tested.

-The scenarios to be demonstrated are:
+The scenarios to be demonstrated are:<br>
 - <b>R01</b> Basic Waste receipt - single waste item<br>
 - <b>R02</b> Basic waste receipt - with multiple waste items<br>
 - <b>R03</b> Basic Waste receipt - with means of transport ‘Road’<br>